 Viewer perception of TGT quality

-Given the reported differences in program budget, did viewers perceive a difference in quality between TGT and its linear predecessor?
+Given the reported differences in programme budget, did viewers perceive a difference in quality between TGT and its linear predecessor?
 Do they think TGT is better than the original?

 Amongst those that watched TGT, over half (55 percent) say the show is ‘much/slightly better’ than the original Top Gear, with 45 percent claiming that TGT exceeds their original expectations.
 This is backed up with the show’s content rating of 8.6, measured by GfK’s SVOD tracking using a 10 point scale.
 This score is higher than most other big Amazon originals such as Bosch (8.5), The Man in the High Castle (8.3), and Transparent (8.2), and compares well against the average content rating for any show watched on Amazon, which currently stands at 7.9.